pbissonho/koin.dart/docs/reference/koin-core/definitions.md

 ## Writing a module

-A Koin module is the *space to declare all your components*.
+A Koin module is the space to declare all your components.
 Use the `module` function to declare a Koin module:

 ```dart
 final myModule = module();// your dependencies here